Circuit Design based on Feature Similarity for Quantum Generative Modeling: Introduction

 In this work, we focus on providing experimental results for techniques that are shown to improve trainability on near-term quantum devices.
 We combine both strategies of initializing the parameters of a general-purpose ansatz by tensor network pretraining, and further extending it to a problem-informed circuit based on classical feature similarity.
-More specifically, we employ the synergistic pretraining framework~\cite{rudolph_synergistic_2023} that utilizes matrix product states~(MPS)~\cite{han_unsupervised_2018} to obtain a high-quality solution for a given problem, which can be transferred to a quantum circuit ansatz with linear connectivity~\cite{rudolph_decomposition_2023}.
+More specifically, we employ the synergistic pretraining framework~\cite{rudolph_synergistic_2023} that utilizes matrix product states~(MPS)~\cite{han_unsupervised_2018} to obtain a high-quality solution for a given problem, which can then be transferred to a quantum circuit ansatz with linear connectivity~\cite{rudolph_decomposition_2023}.
 This approach offers a hybrid solution for parameter initialization that is classically scalable to larger qubit numbers, due to its restriction to a linear entanglement structure.
-However, to gain a potential quantum advantage, the pretrained quantum circuit needs to be extended, in order to introduce the possibility to learn non-linear correlations, that are difficult to capture effectively by an MPS with modest bond dimensions.
-It is practically shown, that in contrast to a random initialization strategy, pretrained circuits either without any extension or in the case of extending to the trivial all-to-all connectivity, the loss gradients do not vanish when scaling to larger qubit circuits~\cite{rudolph_synergistic_2023}.
-Although the problem-agnostic all-to-all circuit extension showed promising gradient behavior, as the problem size grows, it becomes infeasible to train on hardware with limited resources due to the constraints in the number of gates and compute time.
-Further given the proven disadvantages of problem-agnostic approaches, we aim for a practical problem-informed approach to extend the pretrained circuit.
+However, to achieve a potential performance increase over this classically pretrained solution, the quantum circuit needs to be extended.
+The goal is to let the extended circuit represent non-linear correlations that are difficult to capture effectively by an MPS with modest bond dimensions.
+It has been empirically shown that, in contrast to a random initialization strategy, the loss gradients of pretrained circuits -- whether left unextended or extended to the trivial all-to-all connectivity -- exhibit a beneficial scaling behavior for larger qubit circuits~\cite{rudolph_synergistic_2023}.
+Although the problem-agnostic all-to-all circuit extension exhibits this beneficial scaling in~\cite{rudolph_synergistic_2023}, its gate count and compute time still scale unfavorably, quickly rendering it infeasible to train on hardware with limited resources.
+Given the disadvantages of problem-agnostic approaches, we aim for a practical problem-informed approach to extend the pretrained circuit.